Aliases for BAIAP2 Gene

 GeneCards Summary for BAIAP2 Gene

 BAIAP2 (BAI1-Associated Protein 2) is a Protein Coding gene.
-Among its related pathways are RhoGDI Pathway and Regulation of actin cytoskeleton.
+Diseases associated with BAIAP2 include dentatorubro-pallidoluysian atrophy.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include identical protein binding and SH3 domain binding.
 An important paralog of this gene is BAIAP2L2.

 UniProtKB/Swiss-Prot for BAIAP2 Gene

 Adapter protein that links membrane-bound small G-proteins to cytoplasmic effector proteins.
 Necessary for CDC42-mediated reorganization of the actin cytoskeleton and for RAC1-mediated membrane ruffling.
 Involved in the regulation of the actin cytoskeleton by WASF family members and the Arp2/3 complex.
 Plays a role in neurite growth.
 Acts syngeristically with ENAH to promote filipodia formation.
 Plays a role in the reorganization of the actin cytoskeleton in response to bacterial infection.
 Participates in actin bundling when associated with EPS8, promoting filopodial protrusions.